PedroTelesFCUP/Beam_weaver/README.md

 Beam Weaver should be cited through the archived Zenodo release for the specific version used.
 The software record should list both authors.

-A machine-readable citation file is provided in $CITATION.cff$, and Zenodo metadata is provided in $.zenodo.json$.
+A machine-readable citation file is provided in `CITATION.cff`, and Zenodo metadata is provided in `.zenodo.json`.

 ## License

 Beam Weaver’s original code in this repository is released under the **Apache License 2.0**.

 Third-party data, manuals, and dependencies remain under their own respective licenses and usage terms.
-See $LICENSE-THIRD-PARTY.md$.
+See `LICENSE-THIRD-PARTY.md`.